nvanlaerebeke/rasp-netboot-in-memory-os/README.md

 This is ideal for many `IOT` devices for several reasons.

 - SD-cards are very unreliable and slow
-- Having the root file system on `NFS` can break easily due to a simple network interruption
+- Having the root file system on the network (example NFS/ISCSI) can break easily due to a simple network interruption
+- Easy to manage/update devices with just a restart

 The solution presented here is ideal for a lot of `IOT` applications that do not need huge amounts of RAM.